 Robin Loughrin - Region 1

 Robin Loughrin is a certified Employment Training Specialist and Global Career Development Facilitator.
 She covers the Region 1 area of Kent County, which includes the Kent City, Kenowa Hills, Comstock Park, Cedar Springs, Rockford, Sparta, and Northview school districts.
-Robin has been employed in the Worksite-Based Learning (WBL) program at KTC since its inception 23 years ago.
-She acquired a Business Management degree at Cornerstone University, and is presently working on a master degree in Secondary Special Education and Transition Services.
+Robin has been employed in the Worksite-Based Learning (WBL) program at KTC since its inception 27 years ago.
+She acquired a Business Management degree at Cornerstone University, and a master degree in Secondary Special Education and Transition Services at George Washington University.
 Robin enjoys working with young adults and helping them achieve success at their WBL training sites.

 Robin is married, has two adult sons, and a dog named Jaz.
 During her spare time, she enjoys walking and reading.
 For several years now, Robin and her husband, Jim, have hosted foreign exchange students in their home.
 This positive experience and her passion for helping students have encouraged her to become even more involved.
 Robin now acts as a coordinator for a non-profit exchange student placement organization, which helps students connect with host families.

-Lori Patow has worked in education for a total of 27 years, and has spent the last 22 of those years at the Kent Transition Center.
+Kristie Babbitt has worked in education for a total of 27 years, and has spent the last 22 of those years at the Kent Transition Center.
 Prior to working in education, Kristie served in the United States Air Force for 3 years.
-She is certified as an Employment Training Specialist and Global Career Development Facilitator.
-She covers the Region 2 area, which encompasses all the school districts within the eastern and southeastern portions of Kent County.
+She is certified as an Employment Training Specialist and Global Career Development Facilitator, and currently covers the Region 2 area, which encompasses all the school districts within the eastern and southeastern portions of Kent County.
 Prior to joining our Work-Based Learning team, Kristie worked in the Discovery Center as an Assessment Technician, and in the Hospitality Program as a Career & Technical Education Specialist.
 Kristie loves assisting students at their training sites, and has made connections with a multitude of people in the community throughout her years with KTC.
 Kristie feels pride in working at KTC because of the staff’s support and overall commitment to meeting the needs of each student.
 Her previous military service, coupled with her experience in working one-on-one with many students has enabled her to easily transfer those skills into her present position and help students achieve success.

 Holly Nichols - Region 3